nodiscc/netdata-needrestart/README.md

 ![](https://i.imgur.com/ebD2MTW.png)

-This is a `python.d` module for [netdata](https://my-netdata.io/).
+This is a `python.d` plugin for [netdata](https://my-netdata.io/).
 It parses output from [needrestart](https://fiasko.io/tag/needrestart.html).

 When no restarts are required all charts will have a value of 0.
 Values higher than 0 indicate that a restart is required, or that there was an error opening/reading the log file.
-The chart is always visible when the module is installed.
+The chart is always visible when the plugin is installed.
 Any value higher than 0 will raise a warning in netdata alarms (and trigger a notification).

 ## Installation

-This module expects the last [batch](https://github.com/liske/needrestart/blob/master/README.batch.md) output of needrestart at `/var/log/needrestart.log`
+This plugin expects the last [batch](https://github.com/liske/needrestart/blob/master/README.batch.md) output of needrestart at `/var/log/needrestart.log`

 ```bash